China’s Bond Market Opens For Business

 The presence of Chinese bonds in the Global Aggregate Index is likely to have an immediate impact on its risk and return profile.
 If Chinese bonds were included now, for example, the result for the index would be a slightly shorter duration profile and a marginally higher yield compared with current levels—both positive developments from a bond investor’s point of view.
 From a cyclical perspective, we expect Chinese onshore rates to perform given that the PBoC is currently embarking on an easing cycle.
 Ultimately, renminbi‑denominated Chinese bonds are likely to act as a strong diversifier in global portfolios if China’s policy cycle diverges from the U.S. and EU.

 Overall, we believe that Chinese bonds are currently undervalued as collateral in the Chinese capital market system—in other words, they have the potential to perform better than other Chinese assets over time.
-As a result, T. Rowe Price is already invested in local Chinese government bonds, ahead of their inclusion in the index, across our mandates and investment vehicles.
+As a result, T. Rowe Price is already invested in local Chinese government bonds, ahead of their inclusion in the index, across our mandates and investment vehicles, including our range of mutual funds and SICAVs (Société d’investissement à capital variable)—open-ended collective investment funds.
 As things stand, our inclination is to adopt a longer position than the opening weight of Chinese bonds in the index as we believe that there will be significant demand for the bonds from investors looking for diversification.
 At present, the 10‑year yield is 3.1% and inflation is under control, so Chinese bonds look reasonably attractive.

 The Importance Of Local Knowledge